jbacon24/catalog-items/README.md

 1. `cd catalog-items`
 2. run `python database_setup.py` to create the database
 3. run `python alltheitems.py` to populate the database
+4. run `export FLASK_ENV=development` to set the environment
-4. run `python finalflask.py`
+5. run `python finalflask.py`
-5. Navigate to `localhost:5000` in your browser
+6. Navigate to `localhost:5000` in your browser